-Craig Brown CBE – Former Scotland Football Team Manager.
-After-Dinner and Motivational, Teamwork and Leadership Speaker.
+Craig Brown CBE is a former Scotland Football Team Manager.

 Having shown an interest in coaching, Craig Brown became assistant manager of Motherwell in 1974.
 He got his first managerial job as part-time manager of Clyde in 1977, where he spent ten seasons, winning the Second Division championship in 1982 – whilst also working as a primary school head teacher.